 If you’re over 65, you’ve no doubt considered your future.
 Travelling, pursuing new hobbies, and spending more time with your family may be on your bucket list of things to do.
 Many people say it’s a golden time of life.
 But sadly, it won’t last forever, and it’s important to be prepared for the future in all respects.

-Life insurance protects you and your family from unforeseen events.
-There are a number of life insurance products on the market designed for those aged 65 or over.
+Life insurance may protect you and your family if unforeseen events occur.
+There are only a few life insurance products on the market designed for those aged 65 or over.

 Life cover provides a lump sum payment following your death1: you can set the amount you’d like the beneficiaries to receive.
 The payment is made on your death or diagnosis of a terminal illness.
-The maximum entry ranges from 50 to 75 with a general expiry age of 100, depending on your insurer.
+The maximum entry ranges typically from 50 to 75, with limited options over 65 and a general expiry age of 99, depending on your insurer.

 You may also choose to have additional features in your life insurance policy, such as:

 As a senior, there are specific factors that affect your life insurance premium.
 The older you are, the higher your insurance premiums.
 Because you’re over 65 your likelihood of developing health problems increases, so your insurance premium reflects that risk.
 Your premiums will be determined by: